gevg/bit/README.md

 This library provides a pure `go` implementation with an extensive API.
 Updates and queries are supported on both numbers and prefix sums.
 They can be performed on a single element, a range of elements or the whole tree.
 There is no need to keep hold of the numbers array once the BIT is constructed, as the numbers can be calculated from the BIT.
 If required, the Fenwick tree can re-use the numbers array, avoiding memory allocations during BIT construction.

 The construction of a Fenwick tree is most efficient when the number of elements is known at construction, using `From(numbers)`.
-When only the number of elements is known at construction, the tree can be built using `New(n)` and numbers can be added through `SetNumber()` and/or `AddNumber()`.
+When only the number of elements is known at construction, the tree can be built using `New(n)` and numbers can be added through `Set()` and/or `Add()`.
 When the number of elements is unknown, the tree can be constructed with `New()` and numbers can be appended to the tree with `Append()`.

 This repository uses zero-based indexing.
 While this slightly complicates the implementation, it makes the Fenwick tree more natural to use.